Spa witness, police reports detail carnage in Georgia

 “Hurry,” the caller urged the operator.
 “They have a gun.”

 Ten minutes later, dispatchers received another 911 call from a business across the street.
-The caller said a man walked into Aromatheraphy Spa and fired a gun, hurting at least one person.
+The caller said a man walked into Aromatherapy Spa and fired a gun, hurting at least one person.

 Officers who arrived at Gold Spa found three women dead from gunshot wounds.
 Officers arriving at the second spa found one woman dead from a gunshot wound.